Have you been looking to create a chore chart for kids that works?

 The “Work for Hir” Chores System allows kids to earn money on extra chores that have been deemed as “compensatory.”

-The benefits of the “Work for Hire” System is that they aren’t receiving compensation for things that they should be doing as their contribution to the family nucleus.
+The benefit of the “Work for Hire” System is that they aren’t receiving compensation for things that they should be doing as their contribution to the family nucleus.
 Instead, they get compensated for extra chores parents need help with around the house.

 Examples of “Work for Hire” Chores and their rewards include: